dipesh6264/campus-entry-system/README.md

 1. Go to the visitor registration page: `/visitor`
 2. Fill in your details and click **Verify Email**.
-3. Enter the OTP sent to your email and click **Generate QR Code**.
+3. Enter the OTP sent to person you are visiting email and click **Generate QR Code**.
 <img width="700" alt="chat2" src="https://github.com/dipesh6264/campus-entry-system/assets/134261406/43629824-679d-48f2-ab51-c429cd856dce">